i-translation/system-design/README.md

 ### Non-Functional requirements

 - High reliability.
-- High availability with minimal latency.
+- High availability with minimal latency (延迟).
-- The system should be scalable and efficient.
+- The system should be scalable and efficient (有效的).

 ### Extended requirements